The Best Performance Coax Cabling Types: RG6 vs. RG6Q

 Basic Components of an RG Cable

-- Insulation comes in various gauges or thickness, which increases the diameter of the cable, size and weight – all of which are usually microscopic in scale.
+- The insulation comes in various gauges or thickness, which increases the diameter, size, and weight of the cable (usually at microscopic scale).

 Main Differences Between RG6 and RG6Q Cables